This post contains spoilers for Hamilton: An American Musical.

 Looking for stories about finding the meaning and purpose in your own journey?
 Watch some of these films.

-Lucy Shea Allen is an actor and singer from Dallas.
-She loves taking care of her plant babies, reading a good book (or four), leading worship at her church, and journeying through Star Wars and the MCU.
-She is also Editorial Content Director for I Am Second.
+Lucy is the Content Director for I Am Second.
+She is an actor and singer from Dallas, loves taking care of her plant babies, reading a good book (or four), leading worship at her church, and journeying through Star Wars and the MCU.